akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ## Lease

-A @ref[lease](coordination.md) can be used as an additional safety measure to ensure a shard does not run on two nodes.
+A lease can be used as an additional safety measure to ensure a shard does not run on two nodes.

-Reasons for how this can happen:

-* Network partitions without an appropriate downing provider
-* Mistakes in the deployment process leading to two separate Akka Clusters
-* Timing issues between removing members from the Cluster on one side of a network partition and shutting them down on the other side

-A lease can be a final backup that means that each shard won't create child entity actors unless it has the lease.

-To use a lease for sharding set `akka.cluster.sharding.use-lease` to the configuration location of the lease to use.
-Each shard will try and acquire a lease with with the name `<actor system name>-shard-<type name>-<shard id>` and the owner is set to the `Cluster(system).selfAddress.hostPort`.

-If a shard can't acquire a lease it will remain uninitialized so messages for entities it owns will be buffered in the `ShardRegion`.
-If the lease is lost after initialization the Shard will be terminated.
+See @ref:[Lease](typed/cluster-sharding.md#lease) in the documentation of the new APIs.

+## Configuration

+`ClusterShardingSettings` is a parameter to the `start` method of the `ClusterSharding` extension, i.e. each each entity type can be configured with different settings if needed.

+See @ref:[configuration](typed/cluster-sharding.md#configuration) for more information.